anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server logs the server SHOULD capture this telemetry information.

-The registrar SHOULD proceed with the collecting and logging the status information by requesting the MASA audit-log from the MASA service as described in section 5.8 of {{RFC8995}}.
+The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in section 5.8 of {{RFC8995}}.

-The registrar-agent MUST provide the enroll-status object to the registrar.
+The registrar-agent MUST provide the pledge's enroll-status object to the registrar.
 The status indicates the pledge could process the enroll-response object and holds the corresponding private key.

 The registrar-agent sends the pledge enroll-status object without modification to the registrar with an HTTP-over-TLS POST using the operation path value of "/.well-known/brski/enrollstatus".